mtettmar/untied-recruitment-task/README.md

 * Allow the user to select the tax year from a selection of at least two years (e.g. 2019-2020 and 2020-2021)

-* Allow the user to enter their postcode and then then enter one or more of the following
+* Allow the user to enter their postcode and then enter one or more of the following:
 	- Self employment income for the year
 	- Annual dividend income
 	- Annual employment income (salary)